Why People-Pleasing Is an Attachment Survival Strategy

 Here's what happens when you carry these patterns into adult relationships without awareness:

-The pattern reinforces itself: the more you give, the more is expected.
+The pattern reinforces itself: The more you give, the more is expected.
 The more is expected, the harder it becomes to change without feeling like you're letting everyone down.

 The Cost of Staying Silent